The Best Potty Chairs

 BabyBjörn Toilet Trainer is a minimalistic potty chair alternative that fits on top of your regular toilet.
 This means no dumping or cleaning anything extra with each flush!
 Two adjustable flaps help secure this smaller seat on any size toilet, and the included tall splash guard ensures that waste goes where it should.
 Although it is a harder plastic, the contoured shape is pretty comfortable.
 This seat addition lets toddlers feel secure and grown up on an adult toilet and removes extra cleanup steps for parents, making it a win-win for everyone.
 A rubber carry handle allows for easy transportation and hanging for storage.
 The slim profile allows it to slip under the bathroom sink if you want it out of sight when guests stop by.

 In many ways, this is a potty training dream solution.
 However, there are a few drawbacks.
-Depending on when you introduce your child to the potty, they may be too small to use this seat on their own.
+When you introduce your child to the potty, they may be too small to use this seat on their own.
 It will require a stepstool and adult assistance every single time.
 For this reason, your toddler may be more open to using this seat once they are old enough (and tall enough) to use the bathroom on their own.
 We also would not recommend using this as your only potty during the first stages of training.
 It only works in conjunction with an adult toilet; therefore, you cannot keep it next to your child from room to room.
 Many toddlers do not always have the bladder control to make it to the bathroom in time.
 Keeping these things in mind, we still highly recommend the BabyBjörn Toilet Trainer and think it is a seat you will appreciate its simple design and long term functionality.